Melvin E. Thompson

 Melvin Ernest Thompson (May 1, 1903 - October 3, 1980) was an American educator and politician from Millen in the U.S. state of Georgia.
 Generally known as M.E.
-Thompson during his political career, he served as the 70th Governor of Georgia from 1947 to 1948 and was elected as the first Lieutenant Governor of Georgia in 1946.
+Thompson during his political career, he served as the 70th governor of Georgia from 1947 to 1948 and was elected as the first lieutenant governor in 1946.

 Early life and education

 Thompson was born in Millen, Georgia, to Henry Jackson Thompson and his wife Eva Edenfield Thompson.
 He was the youngest of seven children and his father died just after his first birthday.
 His father was a sharecropper.
 Thompson grew up in poverty, but through hard work and determination, he was able to leave the farm to pursue a higher education.
 He helped pay his way through college by working various jobs, including student teaching and the selling of bibles door to door.
 He graduated from Emory University in 1926, then earned a Master of Arts (M.A.) from the University of Georgia in 1935.
 He also earned all of the credits for a Ph.D. from the University of Georgia, but because his adviser died, he never defended his dissertation.
 Following his college career, Thompson worked in education, first as a teacher and coach, a principal, a district superintendent, moving all the way up to assistant school superintendent for the state.
 Thompson was a supporter of Governor Ellis Arnall and was hired as his Executive Secretary.
 Arnall then appointed him to the position of State Revenue Commissioner in 1945.